Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Case Study

-The instances of the SAA program, the DEP, the EV problem, and the expected result of the EV solution (EEV) for computing the VSS were coded in C++ and solved directly with Gurobi 10.0.3.
+The instances of the transformed {\SAA} program, the {\DEOP}, the {\EV} problem, and the expected result of the {\EV} solution ({\EEV}) for computing the {\VSS} were coded in C++ and solved directly with Gurobi 10.0.3.
 All experiments were processed on the Beluga cluster of the Compute Canada network on an Intel Gold 6148 Skylake @ 2.4 GHz with a maximum of 100~GB.
 We limited Gurobi to using one thread.
-The details on the application of the SAA are given in Appendix~\ref{app:saa-estimators}.
-The code is available on GitHub~(\url{https://github.com/mariabazotte/saa_endog} ).
+The details on the application of the {\SAA} are given in Appendix~\ref{app:saa-estimators}.
+All instances, results, and code are publicly available on GitHub~(\url{https://github.com/mariabazotte/saa_endog} ).

-\subsection{Instance Generation}
+\subsubsection{Instance Generation.}